tpreynolds/RSS_2020/README.md

 This repository is free of charge to use and is openly distributed, but note that

-1. The following reference must be used if this code is used in a published work, or in preparation/validation of the results in a published work.:
+1. The following reference must be used if this code is used in a published work, or in preparation/validation of the results in a published work:
 > Taylor P. Reynolds, Danlyo Malyuta, Mehran Mesbahi and Behcet Acikmese, "PAPER_TITLE," 2nd RSS Workshop on Robust Autonomy, July 2020.

 2. Use of this repository is subject to the copyright and licenses of YALMIP and any solvers used.